🐝 What is a Bee Hotel?

 - They offer insufficient protection from wet weather.
 Rain floods the chambers, drowning the occupants.

 - The holes are too large because they are made abroad to cater to species that do not live in our country.

 - Tunnels have splinters inside.
 Bees will avoid those to prevent damage to their wings.

 - Tubes have no solid back wall and are only open-ended wind tunnels.

 - Some bee houses are too large.
 Many bee species will not live near each other.
-It is better to spread some smaller bee houses around the garden instead of having one big hotel.
-One should avoid bee houses with dozens of chambers as parasitic insects and mites easily prey on larger numbers of solitary bees living close by.
+It is better to spread some smaller bee houses around the garden than to have one big hotel.
+One should avoid bee houses with dozens of chambers as parasitic insects, and mites easily prey on more significant numbers of nearby solitary bees.

 - Some bee hotels are made of plywood, chipboard, particleboard, plastic or cardboard.
 Those are not suitable.

 - Many bee houses are made to hang from a branch or hook and cannot be firmly attached.
 Bees do not like swinging nests.

 We are grateful to the apiculturist’s Marc Carlton and Michael Hickman for the information we have used for this article.